Edited by aianne b., Rose B, Graeme, Alma and 3 others

 There different ways in which to propagate plants that do not bear fruit; meaning there are no seeds to be planted.
 One of the methods used by gardeners to propagate their plant is called air layering.
 This technique is has a high success rate when it comes to plant propagation.
 Here are some tips to ensure successful air layering.

-- 1First gather the materials needed.You will need string/electrical tape, scissors, plastic wrap, a bottle of water, a piece of hard plastic, spagnum moss or a coconut husk will do.Advertisement
+- 1You will need string/electrical tape, scissors, plastic wrap, a bottle of water, a piece of hard plastic, spagnum moss or a coconut husk will do.First gather the materials needed.Advertisement

-- 2Pick the plant.After gathering all the materials, choose a plant to be propagated.Advertisement
+- 2After gathering all the materials, choose a plant to be propagated.Pick the plant.Advertisement

 - 4Soak the spagnum moss or coconut husk in water and squeeze to remove the excess water.